The entrainment and energetics of turbulent plumes in a confined space: Abstract

 \section{Abstract}

-We analyse the mixing and energetics of equal and opposite axisymmetric turbulent plumes in a confined space using theory and direct numerical simulation.
-On domains of sufficiently large aspect ratio the steady-state flow and buoyancy structure consists of turbulent plumes penetrating an interface between two layers of uniform buoyancy.
-On penetrating the interface the plumes become jets, because their mean buoyancy is reduced to zero.
-Domains of relatively small aspect ratio produce a single primary mean-flow circulation that is maintained by entrainment into the plumes.
-At larger aspect ratios the mean flow bifurcates and exhibits secondary and tertiary circulation cells within each layer and in the vicinity of the interface, respectively.
-Our results suggest that the strength of the primary circulation is maximised by a domain aspect ratio that is as large as it can be without producing a sustained secondary circulation in the mean flow.
+We analyse the entrainment and energetics of equal and opposite axisymmetric turbulent air plumes in a vertically confined space at a Rayleigh number of $1.24\times 10^{7}$ using theory and direct numerical simulation.
+On domains of sufficiently large aspect ratio, the steady-state consists of turbulent plumes penetrating an interface between two layers of approximately uniform buoyancy.
+As described by \citet[\emph{J. Fluid Mech.} vol. 37,][pp. 51-80]{BaiWjfm1969a}, upon penetrating the interface the flow in each plume becomes forced and behaves like a constant-momentum jet, due to a reduction in its mean buoyancy relative to the local environment.
+To observe the behaviour of the plumes we partition the domain into sub-domains corresponding to each plume.
+Domains of relatively small aspect ratio produce a single primary mean-flow circulation between the sub-domains that is maintained by entrainment into the plumes.
+At larger aspect ratios the mean flow between the sub-domains bifurcates, indicating the existence of a secondary circulation within each layer associated with entrainment into the jets.
+The largest aspect ratios studied here exhibit an additional, tertiary, circulation in the vicinity of the interface.
+Consistency between independent calculations of an effective entrainment coefficient allows us to identify aspect ratios for which the flow can be modelled using plume theory, under the assumption of a two-layer stratification.